 The payment reference for Corporation Tax changes each year, so if you have an old form, it’s best NOT to use the reference as HMRC are likely to apply the payment incorrectly.

 What if I don’t have a Notice on file?

 If you don’t have a Notice with current payment information, please use the following details.
 These may differ from those on the payslip, which should be used in preference, but will work as a fall back position and enable HMRC to trace your Corporation Tax payment.

 Use the Company’s UTR as a reference, OR send us an email and we can let you have the correct reference from HMRC’s system.

 What if I can’t make my payment?

-If you’re in this category, don’t ignore the problem!
+Firstly, if you’re in this category, please don’t ignore the problem!

 If you speak to HMRC, you can discuss making your payment in instalments.
 Call their Payment Support Services helpline on 0300 200 3835.
 They’re open Monday to Friday, between 8am and 6pm.

 Please be sure to do contact them to discuss a payment arrangement before the payment is due, as they’ll be far more receptive at this point.
 Once the payment is late, whoever you speak to will have less options available to them to help you.